-A construction defect is any condition on a property, industrial or residential, that reduces the value of the property but also compromises the integrity of the structure.
+A construction defect is any condition on a property whether commercial or residential that not only reduces the value of the property but also compromises the integrity of the structure.
 The party must identify a deficiency in the construction process itself, a failure in the structure, or serious damage to a person or property.

 These types of defects can be caused by multiple situations, but some of the most common are:

-When distinguishing the type of construction defect, it is broken down into two types: patent or latent defects.
+When distinguishing between the types of construction defect, each issue can be divided into two types: patent or latent defects.
 Patent defects are easily identifiable and often discovered during or soon after a project is completed.
-They should be found during initial or standard inspections.
-Latent defects are a bit less obvious – they will most likely be missed during inspections and cause larger, deeper issues for projects.
+They are usually found during initial or standard inspections.
+Latent defects are a bit less obvious – they will most likely be missed during inspections and can cause larger, deeper issues for projects.
 A latent defect can be something like water intrusion, subsidence, or something that occurs years after the building process was completed

-Once a defect is classified as patent or latent, we can break it down even further into a defect category.
+Once a defect is classified as patent or latent, it is then subdivided even further into a defect category.
 The three most common defects are design, material, and workmanship defects.

 Design Defects: A design defect stems out of the inability of a construction organization to produce accurate or usable construction documentation.
 Errors usually require redesign and can often be addressed by a change in the scope of work.

-Workmanship Defects: These types of defects often boil down to human error – displaying as simple aesthetic issues or something as serious as structural integrity.
+Workmanship Defects: These types of defects often caused by human error – displaying as simple aesthetic issues or something as serious as structural integrity.
 Identifying who failed to follow the proper standard of care in these situations can prove challenging.